Khadija-crossover/khadija-productdesign-portfolio/certification-projects/atlassian-agile-project-management.md

 ## 🔧 Key Activities

-- Created epics, user stories, and sub-tasks in JIRA for backlog grooming
+- Created epics, user stories, and sub-tasks in JIRA
 - Designed and managed a Kanban board for visualizing work in progress
 - Configured sprint boards and led mock sprint planning and retrospectives
 - Used velocity charts and burndown reports to monitor sprint performance